 In this case, a young woman found herself unable to fall pregnant as a result of having undergone a hysterectomy following a diagnosis of cervical cancer.
 Sometime later, her mother stepped in and gave her daughter the ultimate gift of acting as a surrogate mother for her daughter’s baby.
 The surrogate in this scenario (who of course was also the intended grandmother) was impregnated with an embryo created through ART with her daughter’s egg (that had been harvested prior to her cancer treatment) and her son-in law’s sperm.
 Curiously, when the baby was born, the law recognized the surrogate as being the mother and her partner as the ‘other parent’ – despite the fact that they were not biological parents.

 This peculiar anomaly occurred because so far as the Family Law Act is concerned, a woman who has given birth to a child through ART is recognized as being the Mother, and her partner (if she has one) is recognized as being the other parent.

 While, correcting parentage in this case was a mere legal formality for this family, one can see the potential for great anxiety and legal disputes to arise when there is not a comprehensive legal framework in place to cater for the specific challenges that are likely to emerge.

-I was reminded of the inadequacy of the law recently when I received a telephone call from a hospital worker who was seeking legal advice as to how she should handle a slightly sticky situation that had occurred in a surrogacy arrangement.
+A story that highlights the inadequacy of the law is that case of a hospital worker who was seeking legal advice as to how she should handle a slightly sticky situation that had occurred in a surrogacy arrangement.
 The specific issue that had arisen was that the surrogate mother and biological parents weren’t seeing ‘eye-to-eye’ on the newborn baby’s post natal care - placing the hospital staff in a difficult position.